autokey/autokey/Advanced-Scripts.md

 **Description**: Similar to the password manager.
 As long as you have sshpass installed and you are in the terminal this script will save your fingers some major typing time.

+**Edit**: September 26, 2021 - After using my own script for a long long time, I made some small improvements to it, that allow you to tap the primary key character for a username and jump to it.
+The ip is now hidden on the dropdown, and the menu shows the username in the first collumn.
+We're also now using a try except block to capture errors and allow the dialog to exit gracefully.
+Further, we can now use blank entries in our drop down.

 ```python
 from autokey.common import USING_QT